My rating: 4 of 5 stars

 Falling Man‘s stark crypto-Christian Existentialism (there is a little hymn to Kierkegaard in the middle: “straight into the Protestant badlands of sickness unto death”) creates an atmosphere hard to breathe in, but it is without a doubt more admirable in its high-altitude climb than the sickly fulsome materialistic complacency of something like Ian McEwan’s own post-9/11 novel, Saturday.
 The situation of the Alzheimer patients in Lianne’s writing group is described as follows: “No one knew what they knew, here in the last clear minute before it all closed down.”
 That minute is the novel’s setting, that knowledge its aspiration.

-But the novel is not an unqualified success.
+But Falling Man is not an unqualified success.
 DeLillo seems to care about some of his materials more than others.
 The ostensible protagonist, Keith, is a blank and a bore, a generic DeLillo Man, another running dog with a half-concealed capacity for violence that he sublimates through eccentric living; by the end of the novel, he is a professional poker player, as if in a parody of something that would happen in a Don DeLillo novel.
 His mistress, Florence, has even less existence, is really just a plot device, and the capsule descriptions of his co-workers and former poker buddies who died in the attack attempt to evoke pathos through quirkiness (for example, one of them has a foot fetish that requires him to count women’s toes: “The counting always led to ten.
-This was not a discouragement or impediment”) but achieve only the tasteless and morally dubious—do people without quirks deserve to be slaughtered by terrorists?
+This was not a discouragement or impediment”).
+This reach for vitality achieves only the tasteless and morally dubious—do people without quirks deserve to be slaughtered by terrorists?